ckipp01/andaga/README.md

-# ándaga - a personal time tracker
+# ándaga - My personal time tracker

 In the beginning of 2018 I set out to log all of my time for a year.
 In that first year I logged a total of 36,880 minutes across 578 logs.
 It was an attempt to noticed trends, keep track of what I was working on, and to gain insights into my productivity.
 You can read more about the project [here](https://wiki.chronica.xyz/#andaga) on my [wiki](https://wiki.chronica.xyz).